home-assistant/home-assistant.io/source/_integrations/tts.markdown

 * They do not work with URLs that contain hostnames established by local naming means.
 Let's say your Home Assistant instance is running on a machine made known locally as `ha`.
 All your machines on your local network are able to access it as `ha`.
 However, try as you may, your cast device won't download the media files from your `ha` machine.
 That's because your cast device ignores your local naming setup.
 In this example, the `say` service creates a URL like `http://ha/path/to/media.mp3` (or `https://...` if you are using SSL).
 If you are _not_ using SSL then setting a internal URL that contains the IP address of your server works around this issue.
 By using an IP address, the cast device does not have to resolve the hostname.

-* If you are using an SSL (e.g., `https://yourhost.example.org/...`) then you _must_ use the hostname in the certificate (e.g., `base_url: https://yourhost.example.org`).
+* If you are using SSL (e.g., `https://yourhost.example.org/...`) then you _must_ use the hostname in the certificate (e.g., `base_url: https://yourhost.example.org`).
 You cannot use an IP address since the certificate won't be valid for the IP address, and the cast device will refuse the connection.

 ## Service say

-The `say` service support `language` and on some platforms also `options` for set, i.e., *voice, motion, speed, etc*.
-The text for speech is set with `message`.
-Since release 0.92, service name can be defined in configuration `service_name` option.
+The `say` service (or its equivalent `service_name` you mapped it to as per above) supports additional parameters, like `language` and, on some platforms, also `options` for set, i.e., *voice, motion, speed, etc*.
+The text to be spoken is passed with the `message` parameter (Note that the tts platform does not do translation.
+You should pass the message in the language you intend to have it spoken in.
+For example, a message written in English and spoken using `es` as the language will result in an English message being spoken with a Spanish accent.

+Note: since release 0.92, the service name can be defined in the platform's `service_name` configuration option.

 Say to all `media_player` device entities: